threefoldfoundation/www_threefold_io/content/host/index.md

 ## **<span class="blue">Empower</span> Human Potential**

-Regardless of technical knowledge, anyone can now become a internet and cloud service provider, bringing data, network and cloud capacity to where people need it most while earning for your contributions.
+Regardless of technical knowledge, anyone can now become an Internet and cloud service provider, bringing data, network and cloud capacity to where people need it most while earning for your contributions.
 We call this process <span class="blue">farming</span>.

 <br>